hedgedoc/hedgedoc/README.md

 ## Community and Contributions

 We welcome contributions!
 There's a lot to do.
-If you would like to report bugs the [issue tracker](github-issue-tracker) is the right place.
+If you would like to report bugs, the [issue tracker](github-issue-tracker) is the right place.
 If you want to help translating, find us on [POEditor](poeditor-url).
 To get started developing, take a look at the [docs/dev](docs/dev) directory.
 In any case: come talk to us, we'll be delighted to help you with the first steps.

-To stay up to date with your installation it's recommended to join our [Matrix channel][matrix.org-url] or subscribe to the [release feed][github-release-feed].
+To stay up to date with our work it's recommended to join our [Matrix channel][matrix.org-url] or subscribe to the [release feed][github-release-feed].

 ## Installation / Upgrading